 To expedite delivery, reduce costs and decrease the environmental impact of our proxy materials, we are again using an SEC rule known as "Notice and Access" that allows us to furnish proxy materials over the internet instead of mailing paper copies of those materials to each shareholder.
 As a result, beginning on or about March 8, 2021, shareholders were sent a Notice of Internet Availability containing instructions on how to access our proxy materials, including this proxy statement as well as the Message to Shareholders and Form 10-K, over the internet.
 If you received the notice, you will not receive paper copies of the proxy materials unless you request the materials by following the instructions in the notice.
 The notice is not a proxy card that can be submitted to vote your shares.
-Instead, the notice instructs you on how to access and review all of the important information contained in the proxy materials.
-The notice also instructs you on how to vote via the internet.
+Instead, the notice instructs you on how to vote via the internet.
 Shareholders who have requested paper copies of the proxy materials will receive printed copies in the mail.